wp-plugins/udinra-image-sitemap/readme.txt

 Tags: xml sitemaps, google sitemaps, image sitemap, seo, search engines, sitemap, britepic, monetizing images, adbrite Requires at least: 2.9.2
 Tested up to: 3.3
-Stable tag: 3.0
+Stable tag: 3.2

-This plugin will help you generate Image Sitemaps (XML) for your WordPress blog from images advertised using Britepic technology of Adbrite.
+Adbrite has discontinued Britepic.So please do not use britepic to monetize your images and instead of using this plugin to create image sitemap you can use Udinra All Image Sitemap which is generalized image sitemap generator.

 == Description ==